ArturoAmaya/CurricularAnalyticsDiff.jl/notes.md

 So!
 This problem seems a little impossible without better information or better encoding.
 The problem is abstractedly detailed below.

 ![image](files/issue.jpg)

+Motivation and problem set-up: Capture the "correct" set of labels that are affected by a change to the course prerequisites structure.
+Normally, one would just take a look at the labels in an existing course's canonical name.
+However, in order to add a course, we take a look at all the dependencies and count the union of the major labels that appear there.
+The two methods don't always produce the same count.
+For example, adding a prerequisite to MATH 20C should affect all the same plans that deleting MATH 20C would affect.
+The dependency method captures more courses and therefore more plans.

+This is good in terms of the $X$ and $x$ nodes in the above picture, i.e. in cases where the courses are roughly the same.
+Say $X$ is MATH 20C and $x$ is MATH 20C or 31BH.
+If we delete MATH 20C, the MATH 20C or 31BH should be affected (arguably, but there's closer examples like MATH 20CC that serve the same purpose).

+However, we don't want to capture $Y$ or $Z$ because they aren't the "same" course as $X$ (they are equivalent in terms of prerequisites but they aren't the same).
+Say, $Y$ is MATH 10C - there are some majors that have course $A$ and course $Y$ and some have course $A$ and course $X$.
+However, changes to $X$ shouldn't affect the majors that have explicitly chosen to use $Y$ as their prerequisite to course $A$.
+Course $Z$ is for abstract fluff.

+The third type of course here is course $\alpha$.
+That is going to be an AND requisite of course $A$, so it's appearance isn't related to courses $X$, $Y$, or $Z$.
+There acan be several $\alpha$-type courses.

+Terminology: $M(i)$ is the set of majors/plans that course $i$ appears in.